TangXu-Group/Remote-Sensing-Semantic-Change-detection/SCGNet/README.md

 # SCGNet

-**SCGNet: Semantic Correlation Guided Network for Remote Sensing Semantic Change Detection**
+This repository provides the code for the methods and experiments presented in our paper 'SCGNet: Semantic Correlation Guided Network for Remote Sensing Semantic Change Detection'.
 **IEEE Transactions on Geoscience and Remote Sensing (TGRS), 2026**

+If you have any questions, you can send me an email.
+My mail address is 24171213924@stu.xidian.edu.cn.

 ## Overview

 <p align="center">
   <img src="images/SCGNet.png" width="800">
 </p>
 SCGNet is a deep learning network for **remote sensing semantic change detection**.
-It works through three novel modules:
+It works through three modules:

 - **SGF** (Semantic-Guided Fusion)
 - **SCRE** (Semantically Consistent Region Enhancement)
 - **MSCA** (Multi-scale Change Activation)

 ## Requirements